02476 617231

 • Term Dates

-• Transition
+• Transition 2026

-• Wiseman Connection
+• The Wiseman Connection

-• Introduction
+• TWC

 Mental Health and Wellbeing

-Welcome to our Mental Health and Wellbeing Support page for Students, parents and guardians at Cardinal Wiseman Catholic School.
-At Cardinal Wiseman School we are committed to providing a supportive environment where every student can thrive academically, emotionally, and spiritually.
 As a Catholic secondary school in Coventry, we recognise the importance of mental health and wellbeing for our young people, and we are dedicated to supporting students in their personal development, in alignment with the Department for Education (DfE) guidance on mental health and wellbeing (MHWB) for secondary school pupils.

 Our Approach to Mental Health and Wellbeing